4neesh/DevBlog/src/posts/012_BigDecimal.md

 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; Understand why floating point precision may not always produce predictable results.<br>
+&#8226; Understand why floating point precision does not always created expected results.<br>
-&#8226; Understand how the float and decimal primitives deduce values in the JVM.<br>
+&#8226; Understand how the float and double primitives are created in the JVM.<br>
 &#8226; Use the math.BigDecimal class to resolve floating point precision inaccuracies.<br>

 <br>
 <h4>Floating point primitives</h4>
 <p>
 The primitive data types <code>float</code> and <code>double</code> offer floating point values to be used for non-whole numbers.
-Floating point numbers store a fixed number of binary digits: <code>float</code> has a storage of 4 bytes, whereas <code>double</code> has 8 bytes.
-As a result <code>double</code> can scale up to 15 digits compared to just 9 for <code>float</code>.<br>
+The JVM allocates floating point numbers a fixed size of memory: <code>float</code> consumes 4 bytes (32 bits), whereas <code>double</code> consumes 8 bytes (64 bits).<br>
 The benefits of using floating point numbers are their speed and efficiency.
 The JVM is able to very quickly calculate and store the values.
 </p>
 <br>
-<h4>Binary digits and floating point inaccuracies</h4>
+<h4>Binary fractions and floating point inaccuracies</h4>
 <p>
-The JVM stores floating points values as a binary representation of a fraction and exponent.
-As a result, floating point values are calculated using a Base 2 notation.<br>
+The JVM stores floating points values as a binary representation of a fraction and exponent; floating point values are calculated using a Base 2 notation.<br>
 In calculus, the value of 0.1 can be calculated as 10<sup>-1</sup>.
 Similarly, the value of 0.55 can be calculated as 55 * 10<sup>-2</sup>.<br>
-The JVM, however, interprets floating point numbers to the Base of 2.
-When a decimal is defined, the JVM will represent it using the base of 2.
-The JVM is able to interpret the values without conversion and therefore creates the property of speed that floating points exude.
+The JVM calculates floating point numbers to the Base of 2.
+The Base 2 calculation is optimized within computers as their binary representation of 0's and 1's can be efficiently computed.
+The JVM is able to interpret the values without conversion and therefore enable floating point numbers to realise a benefit of efficiency with computational cost.
 </p>
 <p>
-The example below demonstrates how the value of 0.1 can be defined in binary code.<br>
+The example below demonstrates how the value of 0.01 can be defined in binary code.<br>
-The base of 2 is sequentially halved  with the power of -1, -2, and so on.
-The binary value indicates whether or not the value of Base 2 can increment towards the value of 0.1.<br>
+The base of 2 is sequentially reduced by 1 from -1.
+The binary value indicates whether or not the value of Base 2 can increment the accumulative value towards 0.01.<br>
-As Base 2 increments, the Base value is reduced and the accumulative value nears 0.1.
 </p>

 ![Floating points](../../src/images/012BinaryDec.png)

 <p>
-The binary code of 0001100 will continue infinitely into 0001100110011001100.
-The float and double primitive values will however round the value according to their memory limit (4 and 8 bytes respectively).
-If the double value was 0.75, it would be represented as expected as 2<sup>-1</sup> + 2<sup>-2</sup> = 0.5 + 0.25 = 0.72.
-0.75 can therefore be represented as a binary fraction of finite length.<br>
+The binary code of 0001100 will continue infinitely as 0's and 1's are added in pairs.
+The float and double primitive values will however round the value once their memory limit is reached.
+Some double values can be represented by a binary fraction within a finite length of the primitive data type and therefore does not require rounding.
+One example may be 0.75, it would be represented as 2<sup>-1</sup> + 2<sup>-2</sup> = 0.5 + 0.25 = 0.75.<br>
 As float and double primitives are not able to define the exact value of the decimal, they create unexpected results when applied to operations:
 </p>

 ```java{numberLines:true}
     double a = 0.2;
     double b = 0.19;